 Once we click on the above-highlighted menu, this will take us to Visual Basic Editor Window’s home page.

 There is always a shortcut key to access a function or command which we do by the simple manual process of clicking.
 So VBA Editor has also a shortcut key.
-For accessing VBA Editor Press Alt + F11 keys together.
-This simple shortcut is easy to remember and quite frequently used when we work regularly on VBA Coding.
+For accessing VBA Editor, Press Alt + F11 keys together.
+This simple shortcut is easy to remember and quite frequently used when we regularly work on VBA Coding.

-This shortcut key can be used both ways, to get into VBA Editor Window and from the VBA Editor window to Excel.
+This shortcut key can be used both ways to get into VBA Editor Window and from the VBA Editor window to Excel.

 There is another way to access VBA Editor.
 For also quite a direct method to get into editor mode.
-For this, click right on the Excel sheet tab and select View Code option as shown below.
+For this, click right on the Excel sheet tab and select the View Code option as shown below.

 Explanation of VBA Editor

 We have seen how VBA Editor can be accessed.
 Above are the steps and methods of going into VBA Editor.
 Suppose we are in the VBA Editor Window following any of the methods which are shown and explained above.
-We will see the home window of VBA Editor.
+We will see the home window of the VBA Editor.
 There are different sections in VBA Editor Window itself.